SachinVarghese/telma/README.md

 ## Usage

-TELMA provides interfaces to define language model agent tools, assemble them as toolkits and score different based on any defined heuristic.
-TELMA provides some evaluation heuristics out of the box that can be used to compare toolkits or extended to build custom evaluators.
-Main usage steps are
+TELMA provides interfaces to define language model agent tools, assemble them as toolkits and run evaluations on these toolkits based on any defined heuristic.
+TELMA provides some evaluation heuristics out of the box that can be used to score and compare toolkits or extended to build custom evaluators.
+So the main usage steps are

-- Defines agent tools
+- Defines language model agent tools
 - Define toolkits as combination of tools
 - Evaluate Individual toolkit on a heuristic
 - Compare toolkits to choose the best fit

-### Define Tools
+## Define Tools

 Tools can be defined in TELMA in multiple ways.
 There are many frameworks/projects that help build language model based agents/ assistants and hosts a set of tools.
 TELMA aims to integrate with most of such projects to define tools and compare toolkits.
 - Native definition (see schema definition for details)
 - From Langchain Hub tools
 - From Open AI functions
 - From Huggingface Hub Tools
+- From LlamaIndex Module Tools

 ```python